 Although there may be many claims against the individual due to his failings, if he is engaged in Torah he will be spared from the prosecution of satan.
 When one engages in Torah study, one becomes enlightened and motivated to be fully committed to adhere to and fulfill G-d's statutes.

-As it states in the Gemara in Tractate Kiddushin, "Great is the study of Torah because it brings one to actualization (of the mitzvos)."
+Gemara in Tractate Kiddushin, "Great is the study of Torah because it brings one to actualization (of the mitzvos)."